jupyter-on-kubernetes/lab-jupyter-on-k8s-03/workshop/content/exercises/04-kubernetes-spawner.md

 This will only stop your Jupyter notebook instance and JupyterHub itself will still be running.
 You can therefore still start up a new instance of a Jupyter notebook from the web interface if desired.

-When done, trigger the running JupyterHub instance to shutdown by interrupting it.
+Once you have stopped the Jupyter notebook instance, trigger the running JupyterHub instance to shutdown by interrupting it.

 ```execute-1
 <ctrl-c>